What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Monday 17th February: The Increasing Universe of Ashley Garcia

-This kids’s comedy sequence follows 15-year-old Ashley Garcia, who strikes throughout the nation to pursue her dream: a profession in robotics.
+This youngsters’s comedy sequence follows 15-year-old Ashley Garcia, who strikes throughout the nation to pursue her dream: a profession in robotics.
 Watch on Netflix

 Sunday 16th February: Proud Mary

-In attempting to shield an orphaned boy, a guilt-ridden hit girl sparks a bitter mob conflict and quickly faces great threats from all sides.
+In making an attempt to defend an orphaned boy, a guilt-ridden hit lady sparks a bitter mob warfare and quickly faces super threats from all sides.
 Watch on Netflix

 Saturday 15th February: The BFG

-Somewhat orphan meets up with a sort big who’s supposed to eat her however as a substitute protects her from some really horrible giants who terrorise them each.
+Just a little orphan meets up with a form large who’s supposed to eat her however as an alternative protects her from some really horrible giants who terrorise them each.
 Watch on Netflix

 Friday 14th February: Inglourious Basterds

-A Jewish cinema proprietor in occupied Paris is compelled to host a Nazi premiere, the place a bunch of American troopers known as the Basterds plans a face-off.
+A Jewish cinema proprietor in occupied Paris is pressured to host a Nazi premiere, the place a bunch of American troopers known as the Basterds plans a face-off.
 Watch on Netflix

 Thursday 13th February: Narcos: Mexico season two